NEWS

 but now in the world's top engineering universities.

-At the University of Glasgow Singapore (UGS) in the United Kingdom, Cindy Goh, Head of
+At the University of Glasgow Singapore (UGS) in the United Kingdom, Cindy Goh, Head

-nursing, etc., it is a small and sophisticated research university with high international
+engineering, aerospace engineering, nursing, etc., it is a small and sophisticated

-recognition.
-The principals of computer science, mechanical engineering, civil engineering
+science, mechanical engineering, civil engineering and aerospace engineering

-and aerospace engineering respectively introduced the main research directions,
+respectively introduced the main research directions, industry-university-research

-industry-university-research cooperation, curriculum Settings, teaching arrangements
+cooperation, curriculum Settings, teaching arrangements and graduates' prospects.

 After the visits in Singapore, the delegation went to Malaysia for an exchange visit.
 At